Detection of the Cosmological 21 cm Signal in Auto-correlation at z ~ 1 with the Canadian Hydrogen Intensity Mapping Experiment: Results

-We take the best-fit parameters to be those from the maximum a posteriori sample from the MCMC chains.
-For the analysis of the full band, this yields $( \alpha_{\Omega}, \alpha_{b}, \alphaNL, \alphaFoG) = (0.64, 2.7, 0.12, 0.15)$.
-For the upper sub-band, we obtain $(0.13, 9.8, 5.0, 0.78)$ while for the lower sub-band, we obtain $(0.19, 9.2, 0.28, 0.10)$.
-We use these parameters to generate the best-fit model curves that are plotted alongside the measurements in this paper.
-Note that some of these parameter values are quite extreme (since we expect values that are closer to order unity), and/or close to the boundary of the prior.
+We take the best-fit parameters to be those from the maximum a posteriori sample from the MCMC chains. {For the analysis of the full band, this yields $( \alpha_{\Omega}, \alpha_{b}, \alphaNL, \alphaFoG) = (2.8, 0.24, 0, 0.29)$.
+For the upper sub-band, we obtain $(0.17, 8.8, 5.0, 1.2)$ while for the lower sub-band, we obtain $(0.42, 4.1, 0.084, 0.048)$. } We use these parameters to generate the best-fit model curves that are plotted alongside the measurements in this paper.
+Note that some of these parameter values are quite extreme ({compared to expected values of order unity}), and/or close to the boundary of the prior.
 However, these best-fit values do not correspond to maximum values of the marginalized posteriors for each parameter, and there are many other points in parameter space where the values are closer to expectations and the posterior is comparably high.
 Therefore, the appearance of extreme best-fit values is not a cause for concern.
 For a complete picture of the parameter values inferred from the data, one should refer to the discussion of the marginalized posteriors in \citet{chime-auto-interpretation-paper}.

-The best-fit parameters in the previous paragraph yield $\chi^2$ values of $1.7$, $7.0$, and $6.4$ for the full band, upper sub-band, and lower-sub band respectively.
-These numbers can be compared with a $\chi^2$ distribution with $n_{\rm data}-n_{\rm par}$ degrees of freedom, where $n_{\rm data}=8$ is the number of measured bandpowers and $n_{\rm par} = 4$ is the number of model parameters (One might expect that a smaller value for $n_{\rm par}$ should be used, as parameter degeneracies may reduce the ``effective" number of parameters, but in Appendix~\ref{app:detection_significance} we empirically determine that $n_{\rm par}=4$ is appropriate in this case).
-The above $\chi^2$ values yield $p$-values of $0.79$, $0.14$, and $0.17$ for the three bands, indicating acceptably good fits in all cases.
+{The best-fit parameters in the previous paragraph yield $\chi^2$ values of $1.6$, $7.1$, and $6.0$ for the full band, upper sub-band, and lower sub-band, respectively.
+We convert these into $p$-values using a Monte-Carlo-based procedure, whereby we re-fit the signal model to 1000 mock datasets comprising the best-fit signal prediction and a random noise realization, and compare the $\chi^2$ values from the data to the ensemble of mock-based values (see Appendix~\ref{app:detection_significance} for details).
+This procedure yields $p$-values of $0.92$, $0.25$, and $0.31$ for the three bands, indicating acceptably good fits in all cases. }